GoogleCloudPlatform/cloud-ops-sandbox/cloud-shell/README.md

-# Custom Image for Stackdriver Sandbox Project
+# Custom Cloud Shell Image for Stackdriver Sandbox Project

-## Updating the Custom Image
+## Updating the Custom Cloud Shell Image
 The Stackdriver Sandbox website currently points at the image stored in Google Container Registry (GCR).
 If a project developer wants to change the Custom Image, it is **not enough** to update the Dockerfile stored in this directory.
 The developer must additionally update the image stored in GCR.

 Steps to update the image locally and from GCP are described below.